-There will be four (4) quizzes during this course, each will be worth 1.9% of your final grade (for a total of 7.6% of your final grade).
-Quizzes will be administered during class hours online (as described below) using the Canvas website, unless otherwise specified.
+There will be four (4) quizzes during this course, each will be worth 1.86% of your final grade (for a total of 7.6% of your final grade).
+Quizzes will be administered during class hours (as described below) using the Canvas website, unless otherwise specified.
 Canvas quizzes will open toward the end of the class period (as announced by the instructor) and will require a passcode to begin, as announced in class.
-Thus, you must be attending class via zoom or face-to-face, depending upon which section you're enrolled in, in order to take the online quiz.
-Content from quizzes may come from any lectures, readings, or assignments due for that class day.
+Thus, you must be attending class via zoom or face-to-face in order to take the online quiz.
+Content from quizzes may come from any lectures, L&H Chapter readings, or assignments due for that class day.
 For example, all readings and any associated lectures in the Week 3 tab on Canvas must be completed before the Week 3 class to ensure adequate preparation for the Week 3 quiz.
 Quizzes missed due to unexcused absences will be given a zero.
 Quizzes are closed-book and no notes will be allowed.
-Quizzes will be set-up such that you cannot access other browsers or windows on your device while the quiz is in session (lockdown browser feature), thus a compatible electronic device will be required to take the quizzes.
+A compatible electronic device will be required to take the quizzes.
 Quizzes are closed-book, to be completed independently, and no notes will be allowed.